G01d3nW01f/ScrapingTools/README.md

  and this tool can detection to phone number too but japan rule only

- Because Holy shit I don't know about the phone number rules of all over the fucking world!!!!!!!
+ Because I don't know about the phone number rules of all over the fucking world!!!!!!!